 Students who believe that they have sufficient grounds may challenge a prerequisite, corequisite, or limitation on enrollment.
-A student may obtain a Petition to Challenge Prerequisites, Corequisites, and Limitations on Enrollment as well as a copy of the challenge procedure in the Counseling Center or online.
-Students who challenge a prerequisite or corequisite after the start of the semester should speak with a counselor.
-Contact the Counseling Center for additional information.
+A student may obtain a Petition to Challenge Prerequisites, Corequisites, and Limitations on Enrollment as well as a copy of the challenge procedure online.
+Students who challenge a prerequisite or corequisite after the start of the semester should speak with the Assessment Center.
+Contact the Assessment Center for additional information.